AOMS TOT Information

 • no moving parts inside means easy maintenance and less maintenance cost

-• less shipping cost than that for regular scanner
+• less shipping cost than that of our regular scanner

 • manageable file type (common .OBJ) and file size (usually 1 – 3 MB, not huge)

-• two hands are not free during scan
+• two hands are not free during the scan

 • harder to make a neutral-position scan

-• takes longer time to make a scan
+• takes a longer time to make a scan

 • a minimum distance of 0.4 meters (10.5 inches) is required